 - Employees do not share the primary account to avoid uncontrollable risks caused by the disclosure of the account’s password or AccessKey.

 - Different employees are allocated independent user accounts (or operator accounts) with independent permissions, so that their responsibilities are consistent with their permissions.

 - All the operations of all user accounts can be audited.

 - Charges are not calculated for each operator; the primary account is billed for all fees incurred.

 Use RAM-user accounts and the authorization management function, as shown in the following figure:

-Enable MFA for the primary account to prevent risks caused by disclosure of the primary account password.
+- Set up MFA to prevent risks caused by disclosure of the password of the primary account.

-Create RAM-User accounts for different employees (or application systems) and set logon passwords or create AccessKeys for them as needed.
+- Create RAM users for different employees (or application systems) and set logon passwords or create AccessKeys for them as needed.

-Create a group.
-If multiple employees share the same responsibilities, we recommend that you create a group for them and add the users to the group.
+- Create a RAM user group.
+If multiple employees share the same responsibility, we recommend that you create a group for them and add the users to the group.

-Grant permissions.
+- Authorization.
 Attach one or more authorization policies to groups or users.
-For finer-grained authorization, you can create custom authorization policies and then attach them to groups or users.
+For finer-grained authorization, you can create Authorization Policy Management and then attach them to groups or users.